 We received applications from many outstanding students.
 Candidates were chosen based on a highly selective evaluation process.
 The following graduate students were selected because they demonstrated strong commitment to addressing public health challenges through responsible land use development, outstanding potential to bring impactful contributions to the field, and received glowing letters of recommendation.

 We are thrilled to announce and congratulate the first recipients of the ULI/Randall Lewis Health Mentorship Program.
-Stay tuned to hear about each of their experiences following Fall Meeting.
+Follow the links below to read about each of their experiences at the ULI Fall Meeting in Los Angeles.

 Dawit works in the real estate and community development field and is a student in the MS in Real Estate and Infrastructure program at Johns Hopkins University.
 A Washington, DC native and first-generation American, Dawit’s interests include sustainable design and affordable housing development.
 He is a graduate of Georgetown University and spent five years as a retail planning consultant for airport modernization projects before shifting his focus to residential development.